 The examiner - a new user

-Just like today, an examiner must be appointed for each course.
+Just like before, an examiner must be appointed for each course.
 Appointed examiners should be included in the department's list of examiners.
-This list should not, as previously announced, be sent to the Ladok support, but only be kept at the department.

-With the new Ladok there will no longer be archive lists to be checked and signed.
-Instead, the examiner will do this approval directly in the system.
+With the new Ladok there are no longer archive lists to be checked and signed.
+Instead, the examiner conducts this approval directly in the system.
 All examiners must therefore go through a web education to get access to Ladok and be able to approve the reported grades.
-As of 1 November, a new web education will be available to anyone who will report or approve in new Ladok.
 Access to this is assigned by the department's Head of administration (AC).

 New routines when changing department

-We can also say for sure that a change of responsible department for a syllabus will mean that a new syllabus (new course number) will be needed.
-Today we already need a new syllabus when there is a change of credits or major changes of title.
-If a syllabus has been used by more than one department, each department should instead create their own syllabus and have it established.
+A change of responsible department for a syllabus will mean that a new syllabus (new course number) is needed.
+Just like before a new syllabus is also needed when there is a change of credits or major changes of a title.
+If a course is given alternately by several departments, one syllabus per department is needed.